Skip to main content

 Overview

-Wei Ouyang develops bio-integrated microsystems for neuroscience and healthcare innovation, with a focus on MEMS, wearables, and implantables.
-Prior to joining the Dartmouth faculty, he completed a postdoctoral fellowship with Prof. John A. Rogers in the Querrey Simpson Institute for Bioelectronics at Northwestern University.
-He received his BS in microelectronics from Peking University, China, and both his SM degree in electrical engineering and computer science and his PhD in electrical engineering from the Massachusetts Institute of Technology (MIT) under the supervision of Prof. Jongyoon Han.
+Professor Ouyang develops bio-integrated microsystems to advance precision healthcare as well as fundamental brain research.
+His work spans wearables and implantable biosensors for continuous molecular monitoring of health to neural probes for spatiotemporal mapping of neural electrophysiology and neurochemical dynamics.
+Before joining Dartmouth, he was a postdoctoral fellow with Professor John Rogers at the Querrey Simpson Institute for Bioelectronics at Northwestern University.
+He received his BS in microelectronics from Peking University and both his SM in electrical engineering and computer science and his PhD in electrical engineering from the Massachusetts Institute of Technology (MIT), where he trained under Professor Jongyoon Han.

 Research Interests